darchr/gem5art/docs/spec2017-tutorial.md

 git init
 ```

-Then we copy all the scripts in configs-spec-tests folder to gem5-configs.
+Then we copy all the scripts in configs-spec2017-tests folder to gem5-configs.

 In the root folder of the experiment,